 Cream Dilution

-This gene has a lightening effect on the hair and is responsible for a hugely varied scope of colors.
+Cream is perhaps the most commonly found and widespread dilution.
+The gene has a lightening effect on the hair and is responsible for a hugely varied scope of colors.
 The most obvious effect is on chestnut, bay and brown, a single dose lightens their coats to a golden or tan color.
-While it can have an effect on black coats, it usually requires a double dose to be visibly identifiable.
+While it can have a slight effect on black coats, it usually requires a double dose to be visibly identifiable.

 Single Dilute Cream Shades